How Do Dentists Deal With Nervous Patients?

 Extreme dental anxiety

 In some cases, sedation can be used to help put the patient in a relaxed state where they’re still conscious, but not as aware of what’s going on.
 Dental sedation is safe and the effects wear off in a matter of hours.
-You’ll be carefully monitored if you choose to have this treatment.
+You’ll be carefully monitored by you dentist if you choose to have this treatment.

 Combatting nerves